SansGuidon/bookmarks/README.md

 * [Redbubble](https://www.redbubble.com/shop/devops+stickers) - DevOps stickers
 * [Smooth Sailing with Kubernetes](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) - An online comic to learn about Kubernetes and how you can use it for continuous integration and delivery.
 * [topics/awesome-ci](https://github.com/topics/awesome-ci) - GitHub repositories matching awesome-ci topic
+* [Gruntwork](https://gruntwork.io/devops-resources/) - A collection of blog posts, talks, books, and checklists for learning about DevOps, AWS, Terraform, Docker, Packer, and more

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog